dgtlctzn/work-day-scheduler/README.md

     ...
 ```

-With the same index I was also able to compare the value of the time blocks and compare it to the current time:
+With the same index I was also able to compare the value of the time blocks with the current time:

 ```
     if (moment().hour() > i) {